 We, like all of you, continue to navigate the coronavirus pandemic and the subsequent challenges it has created in our daily lives.
 In March 2020, Butterfield Trail Village began implementing state and federally recommended protocols to protect residents and staff from the virus.
-Approximately 98% of our residents and 70% of staff have received both doses of the Moderna Covid-19 vaccination, and we were able to lift or reduce most restrictions on our campus starting March 11, 2021.
 Keeping our residents and employees healthy and safe is and will always be our utmost responsibility and one we take very seriously.
 All rules/guidelines are subject to change as CDC and Arkansas Department of Health recommendations evolve.

-Residents who begin to have symptoms of COVID are reminded to immediately quarantine, call their health professional and notify Resident Care—regardless of whether or not they have already been vaccinated.
-Residents need to also notify Resident Care at Butterfield.
+Residents who begin to have symptoms of COVID are reminded to immediately quarantine, call their health professional and notify Resident Care.
+Those testing positive may wish to consult with their doctor about receiving the monoclonal antibody treatment.

 The following information is for Residents / Guests and Employees / Visitors, to include family members, health-care companions, vendors and contractors, about precautions Butterfield is taking to safeguard against coronavirus, which causes the illness Covid-19.